Department of Communications (DoC) and Digital Technologies (DCDT)

-e.tv, which was launched in 1998, is South Africa’s first private FTA TV channel.
-It is the largest English-medium channel in the country and the second largest overall. e.tv also has a pan-African presence through e.tv Africa, which is distributed on the DStv Africa bouquet and by local affiliates in African countries.
-Kwesé Free TV, the second entry in the FTA market, obtained its broadcast licence in 2019.
+e.tv is South Africa’s first private and largest English-medium channel.
+The channel also has a pan-African presence through e.tv Africa, which is distributed on the DStv Africa bouquet and by local affiliates in African countries.
+In 2019, ICASA awarded Kwesé Free TV a broadcasting and radio frequency spectrum licence.